FinalLevel/nomos/protocol.md

 ### 2. Put command (`P`) and Update command (`U`)

 **Description**: Both commands have the same syntax and both replace an item to the storage.
-However `update command` check an original item before replacing a new value and if both of them have identical data only the original item's header will be updated.
+However `update command` checks an original item before replacing a new value and if both of them have identical data only the original item's header will be updated.

 **Command chars:** `P` or `U`